signalfx/splunk-otel-lambda/README.md

   </a>
 </p>

----
+# Splunk OpenTelemetry Lambda

+> :construction: This project is currently in **BETA**.
+It is **officially supported** by Splunk.
+However, breaking changes **MAY** be introduced.

-Splunk OTeL lambda is a downstream distribution of opentelemetry-lambda.
+Splunk OTeL Lambda is a downstream distribution of opentelemetry-lambda.
 Supported OpenTelemetry Lambda layers are preconfigured to use Splunk as the tracing backend (direct ingest or SmartAgent).
 Users can enhance their existing Lambda functions by adding Splunk-managed layer directly.
 Layer ARNs [are published here](https://github.com/signalfx/lambda-layer-versions/).

 ## Get started